zer0cache/matic-docs/docs/avail/faq.md

 up to the redundant shard size.

-Since a malicious actor needs to hide a large part of the block in order to attempt to hide even a a single transaction, it makes it much more likely that random sampling would catch the large gaps in the data.
+Since a malicious actor needs to hide a large part of the block in order to attempt to hide even a single transaction, it makes it much more likely that random sampling would catch the large gaps in the data.
 Effectively, erasure coding makes the data availibility sampling technique much more powerful.